Deposed Queen Yun: Aftermath

-After her death, court officials urged to pick a wife from within King Seongjong’s concubines.
-One court official’s daughter, Royal Consort Suk-ui of the Paepyeong Yun clan, became Queen Consort.
+After her death, court officials urged Seongjong to pick a wife from within his concubines.
+One court official's daughter, Royal Consort Suk-ui of the Paepyeong Yun clan, became Queen Consort.

-It is argued that Queen Jeonghyeon helped to bring Queen Yun’s demise along with her father Yun Ho and her 6th cousin, Yun Pil-sang.
+It is argued that Queen Jeonghyeon helped to bring Queen Yun's demise along with her father Yun Ho and her 6th cousin, Yun Pil-sang.
 But it is unknown how much Queen Jeonghyeon, who was 17 years old at the time, was involved in the abolition of the now deposed Queen Yun.
-It’s speculated that Queen Jeongsun was also behind it.
+It's speculated that Queen Jeongsun was also behind it.

-Her son, Prince Yeonsan, grew up thinking Queen Jeonghyeon was his birth mother.
+Her son, Yeonsangun, grew up thinking Queen Jeonghyeon was his birth mother.
 But in 1494, the young king eventually learned of what had happened to his biological mother and attempted to posthumously restore her titles and position.
 Because of officials standing in his way, the manner and matter of her death became a pretext for her son to purge the court and government of opponents and critics of his rule.